 OpenAT Design Guide

-In the first section, the guide covers the commonly used commercial parts in MMC designs, and how to integrate them into 3D printed components.
+In the Commercial Components section, the guide covers the commonly used commercial parts in MMC designs, and how to integrate them into 3D printed components.
 This includes the right size holes to use for screws, the best ways to secure a switch to a component, and what size openings to use for various USB connectors.

 About Makers Making Change